clockworksoul/docker-gc-cron/README.md

 By default, the process will run each night at midnight, but the timing and other behaviors can be precisely specified using standard `cron` syntax.
 A `docker-compose.yml` file for this purpose can be found in the `compose` directory of this repository to simplify execution.

-## Supported Environmental Settings

-The container understands all of the settings that are supported by [docker-gc](https://github.com/spotify/docker-gc), as well as additional settings that can be used to modify the cleanup frequency.

-Much of the following documentation is borrowed and modified directly from the [docker-gc README](https://github.com/spotify/docker-gc/blob/master/README.md#excluding-images-from-garbage-collection).

 ## Installation tl;dr

 ```